kagit00/schedule_x/Readme.md

 Stage 2 — Potential Matches Creation (creating candidates)
 ----------------------------------------------------------
-Goal: Generate “candidate match edges” between nodes in each domain/group.
+Goal: Generate "candidate match edges" between nodes in each domain/group.

 In practice:
 - Runs on a schedule and/or incrementally.
+- Reads nodes from PostgreSQL and determines the appropriate graph topology:
+    - **Symmetric Graphs**: For matching entities of the same type (e.g., user-to-user similarity)
+    - **Bipartite Graphs**: For matching entities across two distinct types (e.g., jobs↔candidates, buyers↔sellers)
-- Reads nodes from PostgreSQL and uses a matching strategy based on data shape and configuration:
+- Uses a matching strategy based on data shape and configuration:
-    - LSH (Locality-Sensitive Hashing) for large-scale similarity detection
+    - LSH (Locality-Sensitive Hashing) for large-scale similarity detection (symmetric only)
     - Metadata-weighted comparisons when metadata keys and weights matter
     - Flat strategy as a simple fallback for small sets or limited metadata
 - Stores candidate edges in LMDB (and optionally PostgreSQL).